titilambert/shinken-manual/source/03_configuringshinken/configuringshinken-configmain-advanced.rst

   enable_flap_detection=1

-This option determines whether or not Shinken will try and detect hosts and services that are “flapping”.
+This option determines whether or not Shinken will try and detect hosts and services that are “flapping".
 Flapping occurs when a host or service changes between states too frequently, resulting in a barrage of notifications being sent out.
 When Shinken detects that a host or service is flapping, it will temporarily suppress notifications for that host/service until it stops flapping.

 More information on how flap detection and handling works can be found :ref:`here <advancedtopics-flapping>`.